Awkey01/profile-Abdihakim/README.md

 #### By **Abdihakim**
 ## Description
 This landing page portfolio is intended for others to know more about me without direct contact and see for themselves some of my skills and projects.
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
 ## Setup/Installation Requirements
 * technical knowledge is an advantage
 * internet connection